Have you ever found yourself in need of fast cash to cover a last-minute expense, but you don’t have enough in the bank to cover it?

 - Paying for last-minute medical expenses

 - Covering the cost of college textbooks

-Cash advances can certainly come in very handy when you need money right away to cover a pressing expense but your bank account isn’t adequate enough to handle it.
+Cash advances can certainly come in very handy.
+Particularly when you need money right away to cover a pressing expense.
 The cash can be obtained right away with few hurdles in the way.
-However, these types of loans tend to come with some hefty charges in the form of sky-high interest rates and other fees.
-As such, be sure that you are using the money for a valid reason and that you are capable of repaying the loan amount accordingly.
+However, these types of loans tend to come with some hefty charges.
+Typically, in the form of sky-high interest rates and other fees.
+As such, be sure that you are using the money for a valid reason.
+And that you can repay the loan amount accordingly.